backstage/backstage/.changeset/tough-queens-hope.md

 '@backstage/core-components': patch
 ---

-Added a chevron Indicator when the sidebar is collapsed and has a submenu
+Added a chevron Indicator when the sidebar is collapsed and has a sub-menu